yyom/Settlers4Patch/FAQEN.md

 For this modification an original Uplay "The Settlers IV History Edition" version is required.
 There is no NOCD.exe included!

 ### Do I still need Uplay?
 Uplay is still needed!
-The app still starts the game via Uplay.
+The application still starts the game via Uplay.

 ### My virus scanner is alerting!
-If there are problems starting the app, please add an exception to your virus scanner for the program.
+If there are problems starting the application, please add an exception to your virus scanner for the program.
 The scanner is i.a. working because we do not have official certificates.

 ### Is Windows 7 supported?
 Windows 7 is no longer fully supported by Ubisoft.
 It might work, but it doesn't have to.